Scope and policy

 Both tables and figures should be informative and not duplicate information provided in the text.

-Example of graphs .
+Example of graphs.
 Note simple figures.
 No color background or internal horizontal lines.
 No frame lines on top or right side.
-Figures should be submitted in low resolution for evaluation.
-Once accepted, figures should be 300dpi in TIFF format.

-The RCDE uses a modification of the Harvard citation system as follows:
+It uses a variant of Harvard citation system in the text:

 - Bustillo (1998), Tróchez and Rodríguez (1989) or López et al. (1989) if the name of the author(s) is part of the sentence.

-- Citation of a paper in a journal.
-This part should include the following parts: Author (s) (last name and first name initial).
+Citation of a paper in a journal.
+This part should include the following parts: Author (s): LAST NAME, FIRST NAME INITIAL(s)., with FIRSTS NAMES INITIALS separated by a point and space.
 Year.
 Title.
 Journal full name.
 If the journal is poorly known, include country of origin.
 Volume (write the number).
 Issue number between parenthesis.
 Colon and page numbers.

 Example: POSADA F., F. J. 1992.
 Ciclo de vida, consumo foliar y daño en fruto de melón por Diaphania hyalinata (L.) (Lepidoptera: Pyralidae).
 Revista Colombiana de Entomología 18 (1): 26-31.